 Have you ever wondered how safe lifts actually are?

-In the extremely unlikely event that they were to malfunction, the lift would be stopped by a so-called parachute that could do so in a matter of seconds.
+In the very unlikely event that they were to break, the lift would be braked by a so-called parachute that could stop it in a very short time.

-According to study done by the insurance company C.A.
-Broker during the years 2010 to 2015, only 8 catastrophic or fatal accidents occurred in Italy out of a sample that included 13% of all lift vehicles nationwide.
+As far as Italy is concerned, we rely on research carried out by the insurance company C.A.
+Broker for the period 2010-2015 and they reported only 8 serious or fatal accidents out of a sample comprising 13% of all lift vehicles nationwide.

-Similar to this, all contemporary elevators have photocell barriers in the doors that instantly stop movement when a passenger enters.
+Similarly, all modern lifts are equipped with photocell barriers in the doors that stop the movement as soon as a person enters.

-Through focused modernization, these systems can be easily integrated into current systems if required.
+If desired, these systems can be easily integrated into existing systems through targeted modernisation.